January 12, 2024

 In addition to PAYE, your employees are also liable for Pay Related Social Insurance (PRSI) and Universal Social Charge (USC) based on their gross pay, which includes the BIK premium payments.

-So, to deduct tax, PRSI, and USC accurately, employers must calculate the BIK amount precisely.
+So, to deduct tax, PRSI, and USC accurately, you must calculate the BIK amount precisely.
 It ensures compliance with Irish tax regulations and helps maintain transparent and fair payroll practices.

-You must consider the gross premium of the policy, which is the total cost, before any medical insurance tax relief.
+You must consider the policy's gross premium, which is the total cost, before any medical insurance tax relief.

 For example: